Nakkeez/calendar-app/README.md

 # Calendar App
 This is a simple calendar application that allows users to create, view, edit, and delete events.
-It was created using Node.js, Express, and MongoDB on the backend, and HTML, CSS, and JavaScript on the frontend.
+The server was created using Node.js, Express, and MongoDB, while user interface was made with HTML, CSS, and JavaScript.

 # Getting Started
-After having the files on your computer, you will have to run the command 'npm install' in the application's root folder which will install the all the required dependencies.
+To install all the required dependencies, run the command 'npm install' in the application's root folder.

-Those dependencies are:
+Installed dependencies are:
 1. express
 2. mongoose
 3. body-parser